FY2019-2021 strategic plan

-The Wisconsin Arts Board (WAB) invited public comment on the draft of its strategic plan for Fiscal Year 2019-2021.
-The draft plan is available online at the above link.
-The final version will guide the WAB's work over the next three years, and be released to the public in June, 2018.
+The Wisconsin Arts Board (WAB) thanks everyone who provided input on our strategic plan for Fiscal Year 2019-2021.
+The plan will guide the WAB's work over the next three years.

 In July of 2017, the WAB began a broad-based, inclusive planning process to create a 3-year plan that reflects the diversity of Wisconsin, identifies opportunities and challenges, and shows how best to invest resources while deepening capacity, recognizing emerging arts initiatives, and inspiring participation in and appreciation of WI's arts and creative sector.

-In developing this draft, the WAB gathered input and information using various types of assessment tools: an internal data review, key leader interviews, an advisory committee, on-line constituent surveys, Town Meetings held in Superior, Door County, Ironwood, Michigan and Marinette, Milwaukee, Madison, Green Bay, Eau Claire, Superior, Ashland/Washburn, Appleton, Rhinelander, La Crosse, and issue-based forums.
-From the analysis of the input gathered, WAB developed a draft that includes long-range strategic directions encapsulated in goals and strategies.
+The WAB gathered input and information using various types of assessment tools: an internal data review, key leader interviews, an advisory committee, on-line constituent surveys, Town Meetings held in Superior, Door County, Ironwood, Michigan and Marinette, Milwaukee, Madison, Green Bay, Eau Claire, Superior, Ashland/Washburn, Appleton, Rhinelander, La Crosse, and issue-based forums.
+From the analysis of the input gathered, WAB developed a plan that includes long-range strategic directions encapsulated in goals and strategies.

 Town Meeting Materials

 Did you attend a Town Meeting and forget to pick up a handout?
-Has your schedule not allowed you to attend a Town Meeting?
+Did your schedule preclude your direct participation?
 Find the materials below.
 If you are interested in receiving a daily e-newsletter of simliar information, subscribe to Wisconsin Arts News.